Ch0pin/medusa/README.md

 Medusa consists of two main scripts: **medusa.py** and **mango.py**:

-# **Using mango.py**

-After starting Mango, you can import an apk by simply running:

-**mango>** ***import** com.foo.bar.apk*

-You can also import an apk from the device:

-**mango>** ***pull** com.foo.bar*

-and then:

-**mango>** ***import** base.apk*

-After this **mango** will analyse the apk and save the analysis results to a SQLite database.
-It will also parse the manifest file to give you an overview of:

-- The application's main components (activities, services, providers, receivers):

-  **mango>** **show activities** // to display the activities (use -e to filter only the exported ones), similarly **show services** will display the services e.t.c.

-- The application's deeplinks and the corresponding activities that handles them:

-  **mango>** **show deeplinks**

-Mango wraps all the "borring tasks" in simple commands.
-For example you can install a burp certificate by simply running **installBurpCert**, set/reset a proxy (transparent or not) with **proxy set <IP:PORT> ** or you can patch the debuggable flag of the apk by simply running **patch com.foo.bar.apk**

-**Here is the full list:**

-    adb                         Start an interactive adb prompt.
-    box                         Starts a busybox interactive shell.
-    c                           Run a local shell command
-    cc                          Run a command using the default adb shell exit                        Exits the application.
-    help                        Displays this text.

-    import                      Imports an apk file for analysis and saves the results to the session's database

-    installBurpCert             Install the Burp certificate to the mobile device. jdwp                        Create a jdb session.
-Use it in combination with the tab key to see available packages.
-The app has to have the debuggable flag to true.

-    notify                      Sends a notification to the device (Example: > notify 'Title' 'Lorem ipsum dolor sit amet,....')

-    patch                       Changes the debuggable flage of the AndroidManifest.xml to true for a given apk.

-    proxy                       Performs a proxy modification or reads a proxy setting (used for MITM).
-If adb runs as root it can be used with the '-t' flag to set a transparent proxy.
-                                (Example: > proxy set 192.168.1.2:8080 -t)

-    pull                        Extracts an apk from the device and saves it as 'base.apk' in the working directory.
-                                Use it in combination with the tab key to see available packages (Example: > pull com.foo.bar)

-    query                       Performs a raw query in the session db and returns the results as a list of tuples.
-                                (Example: > query SELECT * FROM Application)

-    screencap                   Captures the device screen and saves it as a png file in the current directory.
-                                (Example: > screencap -o 'screen1.png')

-    search                      Searches for a given string in the extracted components and strings.
-                                (Example: search foobar)

-    show                        Prints information about components of the loaded application or session.
-The currently available info includes: applications, activities, services, activityAlias, receivers, deeplinks, providers and intentFilters.
-Adding the '-e' flag will print only exported components.
-Additionaly 'database' prints the database structure of the session database, 'manifest' prints the manifest and 'info' prints general information about the loaded application

-    start                       Forces to start an activity of the loaded application.
-Use it in combination with the tab key to see the available activities.
-For non exported activities, the adb must run with root privileges.

-    startsrv, stoprsrv          Forces to start or stop a service of the loaded application.
-Use it in combination with the tab key to see the available services.
-For non exported services, the adb must run with root privileges.

-    trace                       trace the application's calls using Frida-trace uninstall, kill, spawn      Uninstalls, kills or starts an app in the device.
-Use it in combination with the tab key to see available packages.

 # **Using medusa.py**

 The main idea behind MEDUSA is to be able to add or remove hooks for Java or Native methods in a large scale while keeping the process simple and effective.
 MEDUSA has **more than** **90** modules which can be combined, each one of them dedicated to a set of tasks.
 Indicatively, some of these tasks include: